hri-tick/EDA/README.md

 Other Cluster Plots, thier Silhouette Score, and details is in the notebook

-Conclusion - *DTW Timeseries KMeans Clustering is gives more accuracy on this dataset rather than Euclidean Timeseries KMeans Clustering*
+Conclusion - *DTW Timeseries KMeans Clustering gives more Silhoutte Score on this dataset rather than Euclidean Timeseries KMeans Clustering*

 You can find the relevant code in the notebook linked to the repo.
 Feel free to explore more